JonathanPrince/loopback-component-fixtures/README.md

   The default location is `/server/test-fixtures`.
 This can be set in `component-config.json` (see below)

 5. Create `datasources.{env}.json` file.
-This is the datasources definition that will be used depending on the value of NODE_ENV wher you want to use fixture data.
+This is the datasources definition that will be used depending on the value of NODE_ENV where you want to use fixture data.
 Example:
   ```json
   {
     "db": {